 - Hosting customers can install independent SSL/TLS certificates on each of their sites; therefore, there is no need to purchase another subscription.
 Each customer can install an SSL/TLS certificate even if there is only one shared IP address on the whole server.

-The SSL/TLS support with SNI is possible only if the following requirements are met:
+The SSL/TLS support with SNI is possible if the following requirements are met:

 The operating system of your Plesk server supports SNI.